codyharris91/portfolio/README.md

 ## Yahtzee and Chess

-## Bayes Net and Decision Tree from Scratch

 ## Projective Transormation

 # Footnotes

 **1** A project that I completed with a team.
 Unless otherwise noted, work was split as evenly as possible and was done collaboratively therefore it is nearly impossible to designate the specific work done by me.

-**2** A project where other individuals contributed but I was the principal researcher, experimenter, etc and teammates played a minor role.
+**2** A project where other individuals contributed but I was the principal researcher, experimenter, implementer, coder, etc and teammates played a minor role.

 Unless otherwise noted, all projects were completed individually by me.
 If a project was completed by a team, all team members are given credit for their contributions.